Composabl Earns Frost & Sullivan's 2024 Global Company Of The Year Award For Transforming Industrial Automation With Its Modern Artificial Intelligence Platform

 Composabl democratizes artificial intelligence (AI) with its groundbreaking no-code platform, enabling businesses to create intelligent, adaptable AI agents that substantially enhance operational efficiency and decision-making.

-San Antonio, TX - May 7, 2025 - Frost & Sullivan recently researched the autonomous AI market and, based on its findings, recognizes Composabl with the 2024 Global Company of the Year Award.
+SAN ANTONIO, May 7, 2025 /PRNewswire/ -- Frost & Sullivan recently researched the autonomous AI market and, based on its findings, recognizes Composabl with the 2024 Global Company of the Year Award.
 Composabl is a trailblazer in the industrial automation AI market, delivering businesses with an innovative, no-code platform that empowers engineers to develop and deploy intelligent AI agents without extensive coding expertise.

 Composabl's highly differentiated platform leverages machine teaching (ML) and large language models (LLMs) to create AI-driven agents capable of handling complex and real-world industrial tasks.
 Composabl's intuitive, no-code Agent Builder Studio allows engineers and subject matter experts (SMEs) to codify their knowledge into reliable AI-driven agents, significantly reducing the industrial automation skill gap.